TheStm/TheStm/README.md

 # 💫 About Me:
-🌱 I’m currently studying biomedical engineering<br> at the Faculty of Electronics and Information Technology<br> at the Warsaw University of Technology<br>🤝 I’m looking for first job/intern<br>
+🌱 I’m currently studying biomedical engineering<br> at the Faculty of Electronics and Information Technology<br> at the Warsaw University of Technology<br>

 ## 🌐 Socials: